B3tty/TrafficMonitor/Readme.md

 ## Execution

-To run the project, execute the command `dotnet run --project TrafficMonitor/TrafficMonitor.csproj`.
+To run the project, execute the command `dotnet run --project TrafficMonitor/TrafficMonitor.csproj` from the solution directory.

 In [the settings file](TrafficMonitor/appsettings.json) you can set:
 * the timespan for which you want to receive monitoring info (currently 10s)